 Cold climate heat pumps are designed to operate efficiently even in extremely cold weather conditions.

 Since heat pumps operate all year, they are prone to wear and tear, making regular maintenance essential.
-Scheduling preventive maintenance twice a year—once in the spring and once in the fall—helps keep the system running smoothly.
+Scheduling preventive maintenance twice a year, once in the spring and once in the fall, helps keep the system running smoothly.
+A well-maintained heat pump consumes anywhere from 10 to 25% less energy than a neglected one.
 This will be enough to keep the system in good condition.
 Just make sure that you have a professional contractor you trust taking care of it for you.
 If your heat pump seems to be struggling, you might want to learn why your heat pump is running for so long and address potential issues early.

 Common Mistakes to Avoid in Heat Pump Installation